 - Lowers administrative costs for both funding bodies and researchers

 - Facilitates analysis across funding mechanisms, funding bodies, and national borders, as funding sources can be more easily tagged to specific researchers and their activities and outputs

 - Can make it easier to connect grants to outputs during the publication process

-In consultation with the funder community, ORCID has developed a set of best practice guidelines, which detail what Authenticating, Displaying, Connecting, Collecting, and Synchronizing iDs mean for funding bodies.
+In consultation with the funder community, ORCID developed a set of best practice guidelines detailing what Authenticating, Displaying, Connecting, Collecting, and Synchronizing iDs mean for funding bodies.

 We, the following funding bodies, commit to implementing ORCID iDs in accordance with their best practice guidelines for funders.
-We encourage other funders to join us in this initiative.
 We hope that our action inspires the community, including researchers, scholars, scientists, and research institutions, as well as other funding bodies, to join us in adopting ORCID.